Identifying, Treating, and Planning

 Recovery might seem impossible and sometimes feels like a futile attempt.
 However, it’s important to remember that anything is possible and with each successful step comes a powerful learning experience and a new growth and opportunity for the future.

-In any addiction recovery attempt you will recognize these stages:
+In any addiction recovery program you will recognize these stages:

-When an addict has reached the acceptance and planning stage he will need some help in reviewing options and making choices.
+When an addict has reached the acceptance and planning stage, they will need help in reviewing options and making choices.
 To answer your questions and provide information about choice options we offer a comprehensive and complete Q&A report that was created and managed by Chateau Recovery.
-The list is updated regularly but you can receive the current report by clicking the link below.

 As you begin to study treatment programs and offerings you will find it can be very confusing.
-After reading the “What to Ask” report mentioned above you may want to look at examples of the best programs available today.
-Here are some specifics about the addiction treatment programs offered at Chateau Recovery.
-Click the links to get more information:
+Here are some specifics about the addiction treatment offered at Chateau Recovery.

 “Our professional team uses comprehensive psychosocial interviews and addiction-specific assessments to help us create direction and focus for your treatment experience.”